sampsyo/cs6120/content/blog/2019-11-13-llvm-function-inlining/index.md

 consideration because they would be impossible to inline correctly.
 For example, functions not defined locally cannot be inlined, as their implementations are unknown.
-Also, functions that include indirect branch instructions may directly address function locations, and if they do, they cannot be inlined, as doing so could cause the indirect branches to go to unexpected positions in the program.
+Also, functions that include indirect branch instructions may directly address locations, and if they do, they cannot be inlined, as doing so could cause the indirect branches to go to unexpected positions in the program.

 Even if a function is able to be inlined without breaking the semantics of the program, it still may not be beneficial to do so.
 For one, inlining functions